CiscoISE/ciscoise-go-sdk/README.md

 The client could be generated with the following parameters:

-- `baseURL`: The base URL, FQDN or IP, of the DNA instance.
+- `baseURL`: The base URL, FQDN or IP, of the ISE instance.
 - `username`: The username for the API authentication and authorization.
 - `password`: The password for the API authentication and authorization.
 - `debug`: Boolean to enable debugging